 - Continue kneading for 2 to 3 minutes until it becomes smoother.

-- Divide it into 2 sections for easy handling and roll each section to about 1cm thick.
+- Divide it into 2 sections for easy handling and roll each section to about 1cm thick with a rolling pin.

 - Use a ring doughnut cutter to cut the doughnuts out.
 Dip the cutter into flour to avoid the dough from sticking to it.
 Gather the scraps after cutting, form them into a ball and continue to roll and cut the doughnuts until the dough is all used up.